jbrucker/FirstPOS/README.md

 FirstPOS
 ========

-A Point of Sale application in Java for Kasetsart U. course in software spec &amp; design.
+A Point of Sale application in Java for Kasetsart University course in software spec &amp; design.